DhruvJari07/Portfolio/Project-2/readme.md

 ## **Introduction:**

 * **Project background and context**
-Space X advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because Space X can reuse the first stage.
+⋅⋅⋅Space X advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because Space X can reuse the first stage.
 Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
 This information can be used if an alternate company wants to bid against space X for a rocket launch.
 This goal of the project is to create a machine learning pipeline to predict if the first stage will land successfully.

+* **Problems we need to find answers for**
+⋅⋅⋅* What factors determine if the rocket will land successfully?
+⋅⋅⋅* The interaction amongst various features that determine the success rate of a successful landing.
+⋅⋅⋅*What operating conditions needs to be in place to ensure a successful landing program.

+## **Methodology:**

+### * **Data Collection

+The data was collected using various methods

+⋅⋅⋅* Data collection was done using get request to the SpaceX API.
+⋅⋅⋅* Next, we decoded the response content as a Json using .json() function call and turn it into a pandas dataframe using .json_normalize().
+⋅⋅⋅* We then cleaned the data, checked for missing values and fill in missing values where necessary.
+⋅⋅⋅* In addition, we performed web scraping from Wikipedia for Falcon 9 launch records with BeautifulSoup.
+⋅⋅⋅* The objective was to extract the launch records as HTML table, parse the table and convert it to a pandas dataframe for future analysis.